NTIA/p2108/CONTRIBUTING.md

 - Wherever possible, equation numbers are provided.
 It is assumed that a user reviewing this source code would have a copy of the relevant text available as a primary reference.
+- A `.clang-format` file is included in the root of this repository.
+Most IDEs support this type of file, which can be used to apply uniform code styling to C++ source and header files.

 ## Project Structure and CMake